AJLambda/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+     PropTypes are a built in typechecking ability with React.
+Typechecking helps us catch bugs in our app, and this becomes especially helpful down the line when our app grows larger.
+When invalid values are provided for props, warnings will now display in the console.

-- [ ] Describe a life-cycle event in React?
+- [x] Describe a life-cycle event in React?

+    A life-cycle in React can be viewed much like a typical life-cycle in three major phases (birth, growth, death).
+The methods that we are able to use on our components are called lifecycle events.
+Mounting is the birth of our component.
+Updating is the growth of our component.
+Unmounting is the death of our component.

-- [ ] Explain the details of a Higher Order Component?
+- [x] Explain the details of a Higher Order Component?

+    A Higher Order Component (HOC) is an advanced React JS pattern that lets us re-use component logic.
+The HOC is a function that takes in a component as an argument and returns a new component

-- [ ] What are three different ways to style components in React?
+- [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

+    1. CSS Stylesheets- Imported CSS files to give a separate css file for each component if you wish.
+Nice for more complex apps and file organization.

+    2. Inline Styling- Specified with an object whose key is the camel cased version of the style name, and the value is the style's value.
+Inline styles are nice to add just a few style properties.
+You can create variables that store style properties and then pass them to the element.

+    3. Styled-Components- A library for React that allows you to mix JavaScript and CSS by using a template literal syntax and variables.
+Nice for when you want to reuse your style properties in the same file and if you like having everything in one file.

 ## Project Setup